rhnvrm/mini-projects/j2me/README.md

 # J2ME Lab

-Coursework Labs for Wireless and Mobile Systems Course at SNU
+Coursework and Labs for Wireless and Mobile Systems Course at Shiv Nadar University under Prof. Debopam Acharya